awsdocs/amazon-route53-docs/doc_source/routing-to-cloudfront-distribution.md

 1. Specify the following values:
 **Name**
-Type the domain name that you want to use to route traffic to your CloudFront distribution\.
+Enter the domain name that you want to use to route traffic to your CloudFront distribution\.
 The default value is the name of the hosted zone\.
-For example, if the name of the hosted zone is example\.com and you want to use **acme\.example\.com** to route traffic to your distribution, type **acme**\.
+For example, if the name of the hosted zone is example\.com and you want to use **acme\.example\.com** to route traffic to your distribution, enter **acme**\.
 **Type**
 Choose **A – IPv4 address**\.
 If IPv6 is enabled for the distribution and you're creating a second record, choose **AAAA – IPv6 address**\.